How to get a FAIR whiplash settlement in Wisconsin

 Before you assume your whiplash injury is too mild to be worth pursuing a claim, consider this: most of the time in whiplash cases the full extent of the physical harm and suffering isn’t obvious right after the accident.
 In many cases the true extent of the damage becomes apparent in the days or week following the incident.

 Truly minor whiplash injuries usually heal on their own within a reasonable amount of time.
 But serious whiplash injuries can lead to prolonged and even lifelong complications including ongoing pain and limited ability to move the cervical (neck) region.
-Chronic whiplash syndrome is the name given to a group of symptoms including whiplash headache, neck pain, shoulder pain, jaw pain, and related symptoms.
+Chronic whiplash syndrome is the name given to a group of symptoms including whiplash headache, neck pain, shoulder pain, jaw pain, ringing in the ears (and/or loss of hearing), vertigo and other symptoms.
 Usually it takes 6-12 months without real relief before whiplash is considered 'chronic.'

 For this reason, accident victims should never allow themselves to be persuaded that whiplash or other soft tissue injuries aren't worth compensation until they’ve been examined by a medical professional and had time to monitor the whiplash symptoms.
 If you feel persistent symptoms of neck injury from an accident, you need to get in touch with a doctor and an experienced car accident attorney to protect your rights.